58 Brain Teasers & Mind Puzzles That Will Leave You Stumped

 Solving brain teasers boosts brain power, keeps your memory strong, and entertains everyone to no end.
 See how many of these tricky puzzles for adults and teens you can figure out—without cheating!

-Tricky brain teasers
+Tricky brain teasers for adults

 Brain teasers are more than just simple puzzles and riddles.
 Technically, a brain teaser is a type of puzzle or brain game, often involving lateral thinking.
 That means to solve it, you’ll have to use a creative, less straightforward thought process and the solution won’t be right in front of you.
 Below, you’ll find a collection of pictures and word brain teasers for all difficulty levels.
 Plenty of them aren’t easy, so make sure you have some time to really think about the correct answer.
 As a heads up, the answers to these brain teasers are right below the question, so make sure you don’t scroll too far and cheat!
 How many can you get right?
 If you want brain teasers for kids, we’ve got plenty of those, too!